cdot/SVGcut/README.md

 No need to install anything, you can
 [run it in your browser](https://cdot.github.io/SVGcut/app.html).

-SVGcut is tested with Inkscape 133.0.3, Inkscape 1.4, Candle2, and a SainSmart Genmitsu 3018-PRO Router.
+SVGcut is tested with Firefox 134.0.0, Inkscape 1.4, Candle2, and a SainSmart Genmitsu 3018-PRO Router.
 If you want to contribute to development, see [DEVELOPING](DEVELOPING.md).